-Note 1: Standard model Allen Organs include a factory set of registration examples stored on each piston of the last available capture memory.
-You may re-program factory registrations to your own registrations.
-To restore the factory registrations to the original settings, please see RESTORING FACTORY SETTINGS referenced later in this manual.
+Note 1: The LD-34 includes an LDS specified set of registration examples stored on each piston of the last available capture memory.
+You may re-program these registrations to your own registrations.
+See Section XIV later in this manual for a listing of the programmed registrations.